peterDijk/reservations-server/README.md

 ## Endpoints:

-`GET /setup` - only continues when User count = 0 (throws Error when user count > 0)
+`POST /setup`

-returns instructions for `POST /setup`
+- only continues when User count = 0

-`POST /setup` - sets up first `superadmin` user with chosen password and email
+- sets up first `superadmin` user with chosen password and email

 `POST /users (authorized)` - register new user